yashbonde/chess_lm/README.md

 ## Updates

 - **25/12/2020** Some more updates:
-  - Trained a model zoo using Weights & Biases Sweep functionality.
+  - Trained a massive 100-model zoo using Weights & Biases Sweep functionality.
 Models now regularly hit as low as 0.73 on value loss.
   - minimum `total_loss` is 3.365 for model `cool-sweep-29`.
 Check W&B [here](https://wandb.ai/yashbonde/blindfold-chess)
   - Best config till now has `--weight_decay=0.2606929941219779 --warmup_perc=0.21570177919850358 --lr=0.0008460163368533219 --batch_size=93` but was trained for only one epoch.
 I will trian another model but for longer epoch and see if there any benefits.
+  - Start building self-play data collection pipeline store zipped self-play dumps on AWS
+  - Include GPT-3 style LR scheduler

 - **13/12/2020** Some more updates:
   - After training 99 networks I havae realised that longer sequences train better networks.